georgizk/ims-release/docs/apispec.md

-checksum | string | The hex encoding of the sha256 checksum of the release's zip file version | integer | The release version number status | string | The status of the release
+checksum | string | The hex encoding of the sha256 checksum of the release's zip file version | integer | The release version number status | string | The status of the release releasedOn | string | The date that the release was made with its current status

 ### Update information about a release